-For us the point of coming on safari is to experience wild animals, behaving naturally, in their natural habitat.
+For us, the point of coming on safari is to experience wild animals, behaving naturally, in their natural habitat.

 And the best bit?
-By doing things right you get rewarded with safari karma.
+By doing things right you get rewarded with safari karma!

 Yup, we believe safari karma to be a genuine phenomenon.
-You do things right and the South Luangwa will reward you with incredible sightings.
+You do things right and the South Luangwa National Park will reward you with incredible sightings.

 And even if we’re wrong about safari karma, is there anything better than lying in bed, reliving the amazing experiences of the day, knowing that you only had a positive impact on the world around you?

 By joining us on a Jackalberry Safari you can be confident that you will be part of this solution too.